Albert Shanker: Early life and education

-Founding the United Federation of Teachers
+Career

 He began his tenure as a union organizer in 1959 to help organize the Teacher's Guild, a New York City affiliate of the American Federation of Teachers that was founded by John Dewey in 1917.
 Eventually, the Teacher's Guild merged with New York City's High School Teacher's Association to form the United Federation of Teachers (UFT) in 1960.
 During the 1960s, Shanker received national attention and considerable criticism for his aggressive union leadership and skillful negotiation of salary increases for New York City teachers.
 He left his teaching job to become a full-time union organizer.
 He felt that a teachers' union would be more effective if it were united with a common set of goals.
 In 1964, Shanker succeeded Charles Cogen as the UFT president, a position he held until 1985.
 In 1967 and again in 1968, he served jail sentences for leading illegal teachers' strikes.
 The New York City teachers' strike of 1968 closed down almost all New York City schools for 36 days.

-Perhaps Shanker is best known for opposing community-control leaders in the Ocean Hill-Brownsville district of New York City, which led to the 1968 strike after white teachers were dismissed from the school district by the recently appointed black administrator.
+Shanker opposed community-control leaders in the Ocean Hill-Brownsville district of New York City, which led to the 1968 strike after white teachers were dismissed from the school district by the recently appointed black administrator.

-For more than a decade, Shanker wrote more than 1,300 columns in The New York Times (which appeared as paid advertisements) and essays in other publications.
+Shanker wrote more than 1,300 columns in The New York Times (which appeared as paid advertisements) and essays in other publications.
 Accompanied by a small photograph of Shanker, the Times columns, titled "Where We Stand", sought to clarify the union's position on matters of public interest.